clintmadeit/Clint-Tools/docs/project_design_principles.md

   the same file location.
 - A full suite of built-in plugins.
-Any 3rd party plugin standard is going to be difficult to support across operating systems and CPU architectures, if the developers even support all the platforms that Clint-Tools supports.
+Any 3rd party plugin standard is going to be difficult to support across operating systems and CPU architectures, if the developers even support all the platforms that clinttools supports.
   Even if well-supported on all platforms, it is cumbersome to have all users install the exact same plugins.